Fly Fishing in Kodiak

 Kodiak Fishing Guide

-That’s where Reel Extreme Alaska fits in ..
+That’s where Fly Fishing with Reel Extreme Alaska fits in ..

 There are also plenty of Dolly Varden, Steelhead and Rainbow Trout which can be frequently caught on any given day.
 The trip to Saltery Cove takes you through spectacular mountainous terrain, rivers, valleys and a few muddy spots.
 During your trip, you may see one of the largest brown bears known on the planet, the Kodiak Brown Bear, (Check out this Video out) so be sure to pack your camera.
 Other photo opportunities may also present themselves, the American Bald Eagle, mountain goats, bison, deer, fox, wild horses and of course tons of fish.
 I can provide all the fishing gear needed, or you can bring your favorite setup.
 I also provide lunch, drinks and plenty of ice for your fish.
 My goal is to provide you with one of the best Fly Fishing Kodiak experiences of your life.
 “Click for Rates and Booking Information”